 Not every parent goes through all the stages of labor and delivery as they’re described above.
 A cesarean delivery (C-section), which involves surgically delivering a baby through the abdomen, isn’t something many people think about as they approach their due date, unless it’s planned.
 However, C-sections account for up to 20-35% of births in the United States.

 The most important thing to know is that a C-section is only recommended when it’s the best choice for you and your baby.
-One may be scheduled in advance if there’s a clear medical reason for doing so, but often the need for a C-section doesn’t arise until closer to, or during, labor.
+One may be scheduled in advance if there’s a clear medical reason for doing so, such as a condition like placenta previa.
+But often the need for a C-section doesn’t arise until closer to, or during, labor.
 For example, one of the most common reasons for an unplanned C-section is stalled labor, in which the cervix stops opening despite continued contractions.

 Start preparing for labor and delivery